Gol Bagh

 Gol Bagh (گل باغ, also Romanized as Gol Bāgh) is a village in Chahardangeh Rural District, Chahardangeh District, Sari County, Mazandaran Province, Iran.
 At the 2006 census, its population was 11, in 6 families.

-In 2016, there were less than 4 families residing in the village.
+At the time of 2011 and 2016 census results, there were less than 4 families residing in the village.
+Gol Bagh has Electricity connection and tap water, but it does not have a village council and any school.